NellyNelson21/Default_probability/README.md

 # Default_probability
-That was task for intern Data Science position.
+That was a test task for intern Data Science position in one of Russian banks.

 All code implimented in Notebook